Signed in as:

 filler@godaddy.com

-Trust is a legal document often used for holding property.
-The trustee holds the legal title to the trust property where the beneficiary will have the equitable interest in the property.
-The trustee holds great responsibility in managing the Trust property on behalf of the beneficiary.
+A living trust is a legal arrangement commonly used for holding property.
+The trustee holds the legal title to the trust property, while the beneficiary will hold an equitable interest in the property.
+The trustee holds great responsibility in managing the trust property on behalf of the beneficiary.

 The trustee (e.g., Parent) is the person who manages the trust property for the benefit of the Beneficiary (e.g., Child - Age below 21 years old)